 #1: Eat Barbecue

 Visitors can sample this unfussy, utterly delicious and award-winning culinary masterpiece at local steakhouses like the original Hitching Post in Casmalia and roadside barbecues that take place on weekends for community fundraisers.
-The annual Santa Maria Barbecue Brews & Cues Festival held in April is an extra fun time to get indoctrinated to Santa Maria BBQ.
-Professionals and home chefs gather to grill, roast, and toast an iconic part of Central Coast history, serving up plenty of opportunities to savor the local barbecue, beer and wine.
+The annual Santa Maria Barbecue Festival held in May is an extra fun time to get indoctrinated to Santa Maria barbecue.
+Professionals and home chefs gather to grill, roast and toast an iconic part of Central Coast history, serving up plenty of opportunities to savor the local barbecue, beer and wine.

 #2: Taste Wine